 Unconscious Bias Handout

-Areas Of The BrainIf you’ve been involved in one of our Unconscious Bias workshops this page summarises some of the key points.
+Areas of the BrainIf you’ve been involved in one of our Unconscious Bias workshops this page summarises some of the key points.
 It also signposts you to other content if you are interested to find out more on the subject.

 The Brain